Should I travel to Cuba? Should I take a Cuba vacation?

 There are teenagers playing stickball with a piece of aluminum electrical conduit and a plastic bottle cap, and other young men just sitting and grooving to the Spanish hip hop blasting from an open doorway.
 In Trinidad, six kids surrounded one iPad, and dozens of young people sat on a Havana curb feasting on the rare Wi-Fi signal.

-A tobacco farmer supplemented his income by selling hand rolled cigars in palm leaf wrapped bundles of ten for $10.
+A tobacco farmer in a way epitomizes the idea of work in Cuba.
+He supplements his income by selling hand rolled cigars in palm leaf wrapped bundles of ten for $10.
 They’re made of the same tobacco that goes into Cohibas that sell for $40 each in the government stores.
 As he said, “The government takes 90 percent of my harvest.
 The other 30 percent, I keep.”

 The Natural Beauty

 There are many botanical preserves of both natural and cultural significance.
 An old sanctuary for runaway slaves has become an improvised museum.
 A flourishing mountainside has been taken over by a sculptor who has seeded his fantasy figures throughout orchid strewn slopes.
-And an comprehensive botanical garden, once owned by Harvard University, was taken over after the Castro revolution and flourishes still.
+And a comprehensive botanical garden, once owned by Harvard University, was taken over after the Castro revolution and flourishes still.
+In some places, such as the riot of art of the Fusterlandia neighborhood in Havana, the activities of private foundations, or at least private artists, are apparent.

 And, who knew there are extensive hiking trails and national parks all over the island?
 Some of them lead to obscure pools at the bottom of waterfalls and others end at large open air restaurants which grow their own produce in a huge organic garden.